iBat/devextreme-quill/docs/modules/table.md

 #### insertRow

-Adds a row from above or below the current position.
-The position of the added row depends on the `offset` parameter value.
+Adds a row above or below the cursor's position.
+The position of the row depends on the `offset` parameter value.

 **Methods**